reddxae/unrestrict/README_en.md

 If logging is not needed, disable it as it adds extra load to the server.
 Set none for all items.

 <ins>*Protection Shield:*</ins> disable all items.
-*Save changes with the Save button and restart Xray with the Restart Xray button.*
+*Save changes by clicking Save and Restart Xray buttons.*

 6. Go to the **Inbounds** section: